SCOREC/pcms/APPROACH.md

 ### Classes/Concepts
 1. CoordinateSystem
 2. Field
-3. Solver
+3. Application
 4. FieldTransfer
 5. DataTransfer : how data transfer will happen for a given code
-6. SolverGroup : group of solvers
+6. ApplicationGroup : group of solvers
 7. Coupling : defines a complete coupling procedure for a given field/group of solvers e.g. this could be the charge density/poisson solve
 8. Coupler : Ties together couplings, data initialization, etc to provide the full